 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.

 # # #

 Greg Chafuen serves as legal counsel for Alliance Defending Freedom’s Center for Legislative Advocacy.
-He focuses on legislation impacting religious liberty at the state level and works out of ADF’s Ashburn, VA office.
+He focuses on legislation impacting religious liberty at the state level.
 Prior to joining ADF, Chafuen spent three years as a white-collar defense litigator at Weil, Gotshal & Manges in Washington, D.C. and one year as a law clerk to the Hon.
-Alice Batchelder on the Sixth Circuit Court of Appeals.
+Alice Batchelder on the U.S. Court of Appeals for the 6th Circuit.
 Chafuen earned his J.D. from Notre Dame Law School, graduating cum laude in 2015.
 While at Notre Dame, he served as president of the Notre Dame chapter of the Federalist Society, a member of a journal’s editorial board, and a member of the moot court board.
 He is a 2013 Blackstone Fellow and a Rumsfeld Foundation Fellow.
 Chafuen is admitted to the bars of Virginia and Washington, D.C.